hwschuur/hwschuur.github.io/_pages/contact.md

 🙇🏻‍♂️ I'm an IT executive whose skills and experience encompass the end-to-end development of new products and services in mission-critical environments.
 I have a strong reputation for getting things done, with a keen eye for detail, and without losing the personal touch with colleagues and stakeholders.
 I'm a passionate quartermaster who loves to simplify complex challenges and to drive change at the intersection of technology, business, and people.
 I hold [a PhD in Information Science][phdthesis]{:target="_blank"} from Utrecht University (2011).
 You can download my resume [here][cv]{:target="_blank"}.

-Areas of expertise: Mission-critical IT, Product Management, Software Production, BizDevOps, Innovation
+Areas of expertise: Mission-critical IT, Product Management, Software Production, BizDevOps, Innovation.

 Feel free to reach out!